cacttus/BR2/project/devlog.md

-## TODO list
-* TODO - Instead of hard code vertex interleaved formats, allow us to supply multiple buffers for the vertex components (n,v,t..)
-* TODO - Move all STL header files DOWN into the respective CPP files that need them.
-This will speed-up compilation time a lot.
-* TODO - detach Camera viewport from Window viewport so the camera can render independently (offscreen) of whichever window it's rendering to.
-This would mean creating a CameraViewport class, and passing w/h into the camera.
-* TODO - All strings use the same hash function which may cause collisions.
-Integrate collision handling function in HashMap and in all places where STRHASH is used.

 ## Phase I Roadmap
+- [x] ~~Unlink the Window viewport with the Camera Viewport.~~
+	* Although this is 'logical', this is not possible with modern GPUs, as we'd end up having to create separate RenderPipe's per Camera, since, the Viewport Width/Height determines the RenderPipe Width/Height. *Nor* are framebuffers shared across GL contexts, *and* we are running these contexts asynchronously.
+Each renderpipe uses more than 8 1080p surfaces.
+Obviously, we'd end up with memory or performance issues.
+The solution, is to share camera viewport.
+Maybe, in the future, when GPUs can handle such intensity.
+- [ ] Data Class Separation
+	- [ ] Implement clone() on nodes.
+	- [ ] Move complex methods from all *data* classes to their respective Node classes.
-- [ ] Remove Spec System, use "data" system.
+	- [ ] Remove inheritence from data classes.
 - [ ] CSharp inline *minimal* scripts.
 - [ ] Remove WorldObject inheritence, and use Component model.
 - [ ] CMake integration.
 Test on iOS, Linux, Android.
 - [ ] Instanced Rendering.
 Merge all the uniform buffers, skin joint buffers.
 Reference by gl_InstanceID. (see PhysicsManager)
 - [ ] Keyframe Bezier curve handles, and bezier interpolation (see KeyFrame)

-## Currently Working On..
-- [x] ~~Unlink the Window viewport with the Camera Viewport.~~
-	* Although this is 'logical', this is not possible with modern GPUs, as we'd end up having to create separate RenderPipe's per Camera, since, the Viewport Width/Height determines the RenderPipe Width/Height. *Nor* are framebuffers shared across GL contexts, *and* we are running these contexts asynchronously.
-Each renderpipe uses more than 8 1080p surfaces.
-Obviously, we'd end up with memory or performance issues.
-The solution, is to share camera viewport.
-Maybe, in the future, when GPUs can handle such intensity.
-- [ ] Data Class Separation
-	* Implement clone() on nodes.
-	* Move complex methods from all *data* classes to their respective Node classes.
-	* Remove inheritence from data classes.
 - [ ] Remove WorldObject class inheritance, and favor composition like Unity does.
 Managers will hold onto components.
-	* WorldObject will be composited by other items and not inherited.
+	- [ ] WorldObject will be composited by other items and not inherited.
 - [ ] *Dynamic skinning* where, mesh components are *components* and their *skin* is a separate component on WorldObject.
 - [ ] Simplifying the UI to work with the UI design for this game.
 Updating UI performance.
 - [ ] Move window update logic from AppRunner to GraphicsWindow so they can run async.
-- [ ] Much of PhysicsManager must be moved to Scene, Object Creation.
+- [x] Move object creation of PhysicsManager to Scene.

+## Wishlist
+- [ ] Instead of hard code vertex interleaved formats, allow us to supply multiple buffers for the vertex components (n,v,t..)
+- [ ] Move all STL header files DOWN into the respective CPP files that need them.
+This will speed-up compilation time a lot.
+- [ ] detach Camera viewport from Window viewport so the camera can render independently (offscreen) of whichever window it's rendering to.
+This would mean creating a CameraViewport class, and passing w/h into the camera.
+- [ ] All strings use the same hash function which may cause collisions.
+Integrate collision handling function in HashMap and in all places where STRHASH is used.

 *2/18/2020*
 *Although we resolved to pull the old (working) version of BR2, it wouldn't make sense to go back to this change.